Hundred Schools of Thought: Legalism

 Legalism greatly influenced the philosophical basis for the imperial form of government.
 During the Han dynasty, the most practical elements of Confucianism and Legalism were taken to form a sort of synthesis, marking the creation of a new form of government that would remain largely intact until the late 19th century, with continuing influence into the present.

 Taoism

-Philosophical Taoism or Daoism (道家; Dàojiā; Tao-chia; "School of the Way") developed into the second most significant stream of Chinese thought.
-Its formulation is often attributed to the legendary sage Laozi ("Old Master") The focus of Taoism is on the individual within the natural realm, rather than the individual within society.
-Accordingly, the goal of life for each individual is seeking to adjust oneself and adapting to the rhythm of nature (and the Fundamental) world, to follow the Way (tao) of the universe, and to live in harmony.
+Taoism developed into the second most significant stream of Chinese thought.
+Its formulation is often attributed to the legendary sage Laozi.
+The focus of Taoism is on the individual within the natural realm, rather than the individual within society.
+Accordingly, the goal of life for each individual is seeking to adjust oneself and adapting to the rhythm of nature (and the Fundamental) world, to follow the Way (Tao) of the universe, and to live in harmony.

 In many ways the opposite of Confucian morality, Taoism was for many of its adherents a complement to their ordered daily lives.
 A scholar serving as an official could usually follow Confucian teachings, but in retirement might seek harmony with nature as a Taoist recluse.
 Politically, Taoism advocates for rule through inaction, and avoiding excessive interference.